madprops/logitech/README.md

 ---

+## Hints

-**Hint:** If `input-remapper` is not detecting the device, try re-plugging the controller and restart the program.
+If `input-remapper` is not detecting the device, try re-plugging the controller and restart the program.

+`input-remapper-gtk` might periodically stop working while you're editing buttons because it loses root access, you're supposed to input the password again in the terminal where you run it.